 Czech the Polish connection

 A little know fact is that some Czechoslovak pilots flew with the Polish Air Force in Britain in WW2.
-One of these was Josef František who was the highest-scoring RAF pilot of the Battle of Britain with 17 Luftwaffe aircraft shot down in a 28 day period.
+One of these was Josef František who was one of the highest-scoring RAF pilot of the Battle of Britain with a claimed 17 Luftwaffe aircraft shot down in a 28 day period.

 Some had emigrated to Poland before WW2 or, following the formation of Czechoslovakia, on 28 October 1919, from the former Austro-Hungarian Empire, found that their region was now part of Poland.
 Others had escaped from Czechoslovakia to Poland following the German occupation of their homeland in March 1939, and whilst most, disappointed with the negative response they had received from the Polish authorities, chose to go to France instead, 97 had chosen to remain in Poland and fly with the Polish Air Force.